 Angela Copeland, career coach at Copeland Coaching, said LinkedIn is a great resource for interviews.

-"If you're interested in a particular job, try to locate (and reach out to) the hiring manager via LinkedIn.
-If you have an interview already scheduled, you can use LinkedIn to learn more about the people who will interview you."
+"If you're interested in a particular job, try to locate and reach out to the hiring manager via LinkedIn," she said.
+"If you have an interview already scheduled, you can use LinkedIn to learn more about the people who will interview you."

-"Twitter is a great place to meet employees and high-level executives.
-You'd be surprised how many C-level executives run their own Twitter, and are open to having a conversation with you," Copeland said.
-"It's also a great place to listen to what people are saying about your future company."
+"Twitter is a great place to meet employees and high-level executives," Copeland said.
+"You'd be surprised how many C-level executives run their own Twitter, and are open to having a conversation with you.
+It's also a great place to listen to what people are saying about your future company."

 When you're looking for a job, a good percentage of your tweets, retweets and replies should focus on topics that are relevant to the companies you want to work for.
 You can achieve this by making use of keywords and hashtags that professionals in your field talk about and follow.

-Additional reporting by Nicole Taylor.
+Additional reporting by Nicole Fallon and Shannon Gausepohl.
 Some source interviews were conducted for a previous version of this article.